mrthanasis/facebook-fbclid-parameter/README.md

 ****Please note that the above configuration uses the default WordPress .htaccess file.
 The rewrite rule must be placed before the WordPress rewrite rules (# BEGIN WordPress … # END WordPress).

+Luckily Google offers a simple feature for removing the fbclid and any other parameter from your analytics…

+# How to remove the fbclid parameter from Google Analytics

+Log in to **Google Analytics**.
+Go to the **Admin section**.
+Go to your **View** Settings.
+Add fbclid to the **Exclude URL Query Parameters** field.
+Hit **Save**

+So there you have it, a super simple fix for this annoying quirk in your analytics.
+You can also use this same technique if any other parameters are messing up your analytics views.